rafalnac/pbi-push-dataset/README.md

 The main focus of the project and its first phase is to develop a solution from the backend side, which has not been covered extensively in the mentioned solution.

-### The initial architecture of the solution and how the application works:
+### Architecture of the solution and how the application works:

 1. Send data to Azure Event Hub.
 2. Reveive data from Azure Event Hub.